Mastery and Changing Our Leadership Mindset

 In The Nurture Wisdom Academy we deliver training in relation to roles:

-In conclusion, in mastery, we will be both a leader and a follower in our individual and collective transformational journeys, igniting and inspiring change to create a journey of discovery.
+Through mastery, we will be both a leader and a follower in our individual and collective transformational journeys, igniting and inspiring change to create a journey of discovery.